Bringing life back to Central Asia's desertified Aral Sea – DW – 12/10/2024

 Bringing life back to Central Asia's desertified Aral SeaDecember 10, 2024

 When Maria Zadneprovskaya first saw the Aral Sea in 2021, she was overcome by a raw, deep sadness.
 "It felt like a real catastrophe," says the environmental expert, walking across the dried seabed, shells crunching underfoot.
-The water here was once 52 feet deep and full of big, mustachioed Eurasian carp.
+The water here was once almost 16 meters deep (52 feet) and full of big, mustachioed Eurasian carp.

 Once the world's fourth-largest lake, much of the salty Aral had largely disappeared by the late 1970s, as the rivers feeding it were diverted for irrigation in the Soviet era to water cotton and rice fields.